carloscastellanos/teaching/480/Spring 2025/workshops/workshop3.md

     - How did the locative elements contribute to the storytelling?
 - Future Applications:
     - How could you expand or adapt your project?

+## Assignment Submission

+Document this whole process submit to my courses code and the steps questions, discussion, etc

+Submit all your work on myCourses (details available there).